lynring24/lanyon/_posts/artificial_intelligence/2018-07-19-digits-extension-not-found.md

 Digits Plugin Extension Problem

-Path was the problem so had to import pakage sys to find the absolute path.
+Path was the problem so had to import sys to get the absolute path.

 {% highlight python %}
 import os, sys